kr/ct/Readme.md

 makefile) and run make with its `-jN` flag, for example `make -j16 check`, CT will run tests concurrently (and hopefully in parallel).
+- A scratch directory can be obtained by calling ctdir() inside the test.
+This directory will be removed by the test runner after the test finishes.

 ## Terminal Output